dkwelcher/fishingapp-project/README.md

     - Domain Model
     - Repository

+General architecture of interfaces and classes using Spring Boot:

+- Controllers
+- Services
+- Mappers
+- DTOs
+- Entities
+- Repositories

 Broad example of Trip architecture:

 A client POST request arrives at the TripController.
-The JSON data is validated and sanitized, then processed into a TripDto.
+The JSON data is validated & sanitized, then processed into a TripDto.
 The TripDto is sent to the TripService where business logic is applied.
-The TripService uses the TripMapper to convert the TripDto to a TripEntity and sends the TripEntity to the TripRepository.
+The TripService uses the TripMapper to convert the TripDto to a TripEntity & sends the TripEntity to the TripRepository.
 The TripRepository interacts with the database to create the TripEntity in the database.

-Security implementation includes Spring Security with JSON Web Tokens, and all passwords are salted and hashed in the database.
+Security implementation includes Spring Security with JSON Web Tokens, & all passwords are salted & hashed in the database.